IsmayelAlam/ismayelalam/README.md

 <h1 align="center">Hi 👋, I'm Ismayel Alam</h1>

-**Passionate freelance full-stack web developer transforming ideas into engaging digital experiences.
+**Passionate full-stack web developer transforming ideas into engaging digital experiences.
 Dedicated to creating innovative solutions that empower creativity.
 Let's collaborate to bring your ideas to life!**

 - 🔭 I’m currently working as a full-stack web developer at a Swedish startup
 - 🌱 I’m currently learning **Go**